joseferben/pillowboard/README.md

 `lein kibit`

-Run the linter by using:
+Run the bikeshed linter by using:

 `lein bikeshed`

+Run the eastwood linter by using:

+`lein eastwood`

 ## License